alexandraalbu/alexandraalbu.github.io/_posts/2018-09-27-secret-sharing.md

 allow users to compute a function over some inputs $x_1, x_2,..., x_n$ where $x_i$ is a secret known only by the $i^{th}$ user ([2](#2)).
 Such secure computations can vary from simple sums over encrypted data - with applications in electronic voting - to data mining or even machine learning algorithms (for more on this, check this [great blog post](https://mortendahl.github.io/2017/04/17/private-deep-learning-with-mpc/)).
-This is possible due to the _homomorphic_ properties of secret sharing schemes (we'll come back to this later).
+This is possible due to the _homomorphic_ properties of secret sharing schemes (we`'ll come back to this later).

 Informally, secret sharing consists in splitting a secret into multiple parts, called _shares_, such that each individual share reveals nothing about the secret.
 The secret can, however, be reconstructed by authorized